Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 ### git has SSH problems

-I could not push git repositories, because there was some SSL problem, giving me a line like
+I could not push git repositories, because there was some key problem, giving me a line like

     sign_and_send_pubkey: signing failed: agent refused operation